All Episodes

 You bet, sir.

-Um, as you know, the private sector is what really drives the economy, and we all know that.
+As you know, the private sector is what really drives the economy, and we all know that.

 As a result, it's really not the government's responsibility to create jobs in the private sector, in my opinion.

-Instead, what I think the government can do much better is really get out of the way and allow the private sector to thrive, you know, using the the fundamental capitalistic policies and principles.
+Instead, what I think the government can do much better is really get out of the way and allow the private sector to thrive, you know, using the fundamental capitalistic policies and principles.

-That's that's exactly how old are you?
+That's exactly, how old are you?

 Well, you're young.

-You know, I'm you and you you're figuring this out.
+You know, you're figuring this out.

 That's excellent.